University reaches US$500m settlement with Nassar abuse victims

 CHICAGO: The Michigan university where serial sex abuser Larry Nassar practiced medicine announced on Wednesday (May 16) it has agreed to a US$500 million settlement with hundreds of former victims of the USA Gymnastics doctor.

-The agreement with attorneys representing 332 survivors was a "global settlement," Michigan State University said, and resolved claims against individuals that were employed by the faculty and implicated in the wide-ranging scandal.
+The agreement with attorneys representing 332 women and girls was a "global settlement," Michigan State University said.
+It resolved claims against faculty and staff employed at the school, and implicated in the wide-ranging scandal.

 It did not resolve claims against USA Gymnastics, the US Olympic Committee, star gymnastics coaches Bela and Marta Karolyi, and others.